pixie-cheeks/webpack-template/README.md

 - Uses pnpm
 - Uses stylelint with a BEM-compliant config
 - Uses eslint with the airbnb-base config and a few personal modifications
-- Almost all js files are in ES6 except for the `.eslintrc.cjs`
+- Almost all js files are in ES6 except for the `eslintrc.cjs`